CereVenteo/Static-Code-Analysis/README.md

 I am [Cere Venteo](https://www.linkedin.com/in/cere-venteo-rodrigo-53529a5b/), and I'm a student on CITM on Terrassa.
 This is my personal research under the supervision of the lecturer [Ricard Pillosu](<https://es.linkedin.com/in/ricardpillosu>) .

-I will explain what a static code analysis is and how to use Coverity (online tool) and Cppcheck (offline tool) in your own projects.
+I will explain what a static code analysis is and how to use Coverity (online tool), Cppcheck (offline tool), VisualCodeGrepper (offline tool) and SonarLint (extension tool for IDE) in your own projects.

 ## What is static code analysis?